Podenco Canario

 Common inquiries about the breed

-Is the Podenco Canario a good apartment dog?
+Is the Podenco Canario suitable for apartment living?

-Generally, no. They require significant space and daily vigorous exercise to remain balanced.
+Generally, no. They are high-energy working dogs that require significant space and daily exercise.

 Do they get along with other pets?

-They have a high prey drive, so caution is advised with small pets like cats or rabbits.
+Due to their high prey drive, they may not be suitable for households with small pets like cats or rabbits.

 Are they easy to train?